avishek-choudhary/Music-Store-Analysis/README.md

-# SQL Project Music Store Analysis
+# SQL Project: Music Store Analysis

 ## Description

 This project uses SQL to analyze the data set of an online music store.
-The goal of the project is to answer a set of questions about the store's business performance.
+The goal of the project is to answer a set of questions about the store's business performance and help in it's growth by making better decisions.

 ## Installation